 Finally, you found your dream renter.
-This person is super excited about an apartment you’ve had listed for months—good vibes all around—and they’ve brought cash.
-(So dreamy!)
+This person is super excited about an apartment you’ve had listed for months.
 All that’s left is to sign the lease and hand over the keys.
 Or is it?

 Most property managers require renters to fill out an application.
 However, not all applications are alike.
 Some take up a single page, while others are much longer.
 A serious tenant will have no problem handing over as much information as you request (within reasonable and legal bounds).

 On your application, include a section for references.
 The best references come from former landlords because they can provide the most valuable information.
 No, it doesn’t matter that the tenant likes to cook fish with the windows open on weekends.
 But it does matter if they have a history of making late payments or punching holes in the drywall.